 One of the more famous sights, St. Stephan’s Cathedral, or Dom Sankt Stephan, is stunning.
 It is the massive white Baroque cathedral with green domes in the heart of Old Town.
 Be sure to go inside and see the impressive 17th-century decor and hand-painted frescoes.
 Passau Cathedral is home to the world’s largest cathedral organ, circa 1928, with 17,000 pipes.

-The Löwenbräu beer factory is located in Passau.
+The Löwenbräu beer factory is in Passau, Germany.
 It was only fitting that we enjoy a cold draft beer in its mother country, so we bellied up to a cafe table beside the Danube River and indulged.
-The moment was memorable: a tasty Löwenbräu beer, perfect weather, exploring a new city, and people watching.
+The moment was memorable: a tasty Löwenbräu beer, perfect weather, exploring a new city, and people-watching.

-Angie and I lazily took photos of the town’s Italian Baroque architecture and photogenic scenery by using the zoom option on our cameras.
-Passau’s 14th-century Rathaus (City Hall) is in this area as well.
+Angie and I lazily took photos of the town’s Italian Baroque architecture and photogenic scenery using the zoom option on our cameras.
+Passau’s 14th-century Rathaus (City Hall) is also in this area.
 Its painted frescoes between the windows and at the top of the tower are incredible!

 Starting Off with Flying Colors

 Our cruise ship left lovely Passau en route to Linz with a few hours of scenic cruising to enjoy along the way.
 This turned out to be the best scenic cruising of the entire trip.
 Make sure to have your camera ready as you wave goodbye to beautiful Passau, Germany.

 Fun fact: The Danube is the second longest river in Europe while the Ilz is called the Black Pearl of the Bavarian Forest.